100BC/nextjs-template/README.md

 2. Consider installing the project recommended extensions for VS Code.

    2.1.
 This project uses [Peacock Extension](https://marketplace.visualstudio.com/items?itemName=johnpapa.vscode-peacock), to theme VS Code Editor.
-Edit/remove it as you see fit.
+Edit/remove it as you see fit in `.vscode`.

 3. Install packages: `yarn install`